WPDevelopers/notificationx/README.txt

 9. **[Envato [PRO]](https://notificationx.com/integrations/envato/):** Display your download or sales notification from Envato (Themeforest/CodeCanyon) and increase conversion rates.

 10. **[Google Analytics[PRO]](https://notificationx.com/integrations/google-analytics/):** Display Google Analytics insights and visitor counts with more marketing insight to engage your potential buyers.

+11. **[ReviewX](https://reviewx.io/):** Display beautiful reviews from ReviewX.
+Currently it supports WooCommerce, and you could showcase your multi-criteria reviews.

 ## 🏆 FEATURED IN TOP PUBLICATIONS ##